-Climate Change Event: an event, series of events or circumstance arising from the physical impacts of climate change that is either Pan-terra or Epi-terra in scope and prevents a party from performing its obligations under this agreement [including an obligation to pay money], and includes but is not limited to:
+Climate Change Event means an event, series of events or circumstance arising from the physical impacts of climate change that is either Pan-terra or Epi-terra in scope and prevents a party from performing its obligations under this Agreement [including an obligation to pay money], and includes but is not limited to:

 a) unavailability of water, clean air or other natural capital required by a party to manufacture or supply the [Products/Services];

 b) damage to a party’s premises, including flooding due to sea level rise or an increased intensity of rain and storms;

 c) disruption of logistics and transport systems relied on for the supply and distribution of key inputs or outputs;